desec-io/desec-stack/docs/authentication.rst

 ``locked``
     :Access mode: read-only

     Indicates whether the account is locked.
-If so, publication of DNS record changes will be adjourned.
+If so, domains put in read-only mode.
+Changes are not propagated in the DNS system.

 Retrieve Account Information